Occam-ML-Lab/machine-learning-workflow/README.md

 Some guides specifically for Imperial students:
 - [Alex Spies's DoC Environment Setup](https://hackmd.io/@afspies/Bkd7Zq60K)
 - [Nuric's great guide *specially* for Imperial students can be found here](https://www.doc.ic.ac.uk/~nuric/teaching/remote-working-for-imperial-computing-students.html).
+- [ImperialMScAIUtils: Guides and utilities](https://github.com/harrygcoppock/ImperialMScAIUtils), written for the MSc in AI students, but useful for everyone.

 ## Overall Workflow
 - Write code and debug on small test cases on your local machine.